dojo/docs/dojox/image/Lightbox.rst

     #dojoxLightboxDialog_underlay { background-color:blue }
     </style>

-The part ``_underlay`` is added to whatever id the LightboxDialog is created with, so if you create an additional LightboxDialog (not reusing the 'Master'), you can color it by using the id you define.
+The part :ref:``underlay`` is added to whatever id the LightboxDialog is created with, so if you create an additional LightboxDialog (not reusing the 'Master'), you can color it by using the id you define.

 ====